OpenEnergyPlatform/oeplatform/README.md

-#### 2. Another Database
+#### 2. OEDB-like Database

+This database corresponds to the OEDB (OpenEnergyDataBase) in the live version.
-The second database connection should point to another postgresql database.
-It is used for the data input functionality implemented in dataedit/.
-This database corresponds to the OEDB in the live version.
+The database connection should point to another *local* postgresql database.
+It is used for the data input functionality implemented in `dataedit/`.

     dbuser = ""
     dbpasswd = ""